Dursley McLinden: Career

 McLinden's career was mostly focused on the stage.
 He was cast in international touring productions of The Threepenny Opera, Macbeth, and The Man Most Likely To....
 He appeared in repertory in The Crucifer of Blood in Ipswich, To Kill a Mockingbird and Damn Yankees in Birmingham, and Robert and Elizabeth at the Chichester Festival Theatre.
 His first West End appearance was in the ensemble of the 1985 revival of Gigi at the Lyric Theatre.
 McLinden's West End breakthrough came in 1988, when he took over the role of Young Ben in the revival of Follies at the Shaftesbury Theatre, appearing opposite Daniel Massey and Eartha Kitt.
 From 1992 until his death in 1995, he was a member of the company of The Phantom of the Opera, performing in the ensemble and understudying (and sometimes performing as) Raoul.

 McLinden appeared in the title role in the film Just Ask for Diamond (1988) and his television roles included playing Sgt.
 Mike Smith in the Doctor Who story Remembrance of the Daleks (1988).

 Illness and death

 Falling ill in 1988, McLinden was diagnosed with HIV/AIDS in 1990.
 As a result, he raised money for West End Cares, the theatrical arm of AIDS charity Crusaid.
 Alongside his close friends Jill Nalder and Jae Alexander, McLinden frequently performed in fundraising cabaret nights at Smith's restaurant in Covent Garden.
 The actor continued working up until a few weeks before his death.
-His final performance as Raoul in Phantom came the night before his 30th birthday; he was hospitalized after the performance.
+His final performance as Raoul in Phantom came the night before his 30th birthday; he was hospitalised after the performance.
 His death was attributed to AIDS.